Cysharp/MagicOnion/samples/README.md

 Please see here about MagicOnion itself.
 https://github.com/Cysharp/MagicOnion

+## Getting started

+Sample Serverside MagicOnion and telemetry containers can ran with docker-compose, run `docker-compose build` then `docker-compose up`. (make sure docker is installed and file system sharing is enabled.)

+Sample Clientside Unity can ran with Unity 2019.1.10f1, then start on unity editor.

+Now unity client automatically connect to MagicOnion, try chat app!

 ## Solution configuration
 Create a Shared folder in the Unity project, and store the source code that you want to share with Server.